rpoletaev/time-server/README.md

 # time-server
 implementation of rfc868.
-Only tcp
+TCP only

 ### build: